-Where <type> is the hardware type (currently either pci or usb) and <options> are the device mappings and other configuration parameters.
+Where <type> is the hardware type (currently either pci, usb or dir) and <options> are the device mappings and other configuration parameters.

 Note that the options must include a map property with all identifying properties of that hardware, so that it's possible to verify the hardware did not change and the correct device is passed through.